rpillar/CTDataFrame/README.md

 j := df resultsetToJsonString. j inspect.
 ```
 For graphs / visualisations it may be necessary to send _series_ data (based on a particular field) to the graphing software.
-For this purpose the method `seriesDataWith: aField` can combined with the `toJsonString` method :-
+For this purpose the method `seriesDataWith: aField` can be used to populate the `series` collection that is then converted to a JSON string using the `toJsonString` method :-
 ```
 | c df j |
 c := CTCSV new.